MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Import-Csv.md

 **H** followed by a number for the missing column header and property name.

 In the CSV file, each object is represented by a comma-separated list of the property values of the object.
-The property values are converted to strings by using the `ToString()` method of the object, so they are generally represented by the name of the property value. `Export-Csv` does not export the methods of the object.
+The property values are converted to strings by using the **ToString()** method of the object, so they are represented by the name of the property value. `Export-Csv` does not export the methods of the object.

 ## RELATED LINKS